Sebaceous cystEpidermal cyst; Keratin cyst; Epidermoid cyst; Epidermal inclusion cyst

 - Warm skin in the affected area

-Grayish-white, cheesy, foul-smelling material may drain from the cyst.
+- Grayish-white, cheesy, foul-smelling material that drains from the cyst

 Exams and Tests

-In most cases, your doctor can diagnose this type of cyst by simply examining your skin.
-Occasionally, a biopsy may be needed to rule out other conditions.
+In most cases, your doctor can make a diagnosisby examining your skin.
+Sometimes, a biopsy may be needed to rule out other conditions.